fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 }
 {% endhighlight %}

 Now, what happens if we want to query results of aggregate operations?
 For example, in the collection of persons, the number of persons from a certain city?
-The answer is creating a [map-reduce index](https://ravendb.net/docs/article-page/4.0/csharp/indexes/map-reduce-indexes) on the collection, where the map function transforms each document into the aggregate result of itself and the reduce function computes the same aggregate result for the entire collection (from the temporary results computed by map.)
+It can be modelled as a map-reduce problem with a small tweak: map each document to _<city, count>_ pairs with _count_ = 1 hence after map we get.
+Next, group the resultant pairs by city, and for each group, reduce the pairs to one with the sum of counts.
+RavenDB supports [map-reduce index](https://ravendb.net/docs/article-page/4.0/csharp/indexes/map-reduce-indexes) out-of-the-box, where the map function transforms each document into the aggregate result of itself and the reduce function computes the same aggregate result for the entire collection (from the temporary results computed by map.)
 Here follows sample implementation of a map-reduce index for the `Persons` collection.

+**Caution.** The remainder of this section implements an actual map-reduce index according to the conceptual description in the preceding paragraph and assumes little bit familiarity with C# and its LINQ library.
+You may, however, skip to the next section without loosing the essence of the main theme.
+{: .notice--warning}

 {% highlight csharp linenos %}
 public class Persons_Count_ByCity :